Avalanche hold off Oilers for wild 8-6 victory in Game 1

+DENVER (AP)In a frenetic game that featured 14 goals, Colorado and Edmonton players came away with the same thought – defense can’t be so optional.

-DENVER (AP) — J.T.
-Compher scored twice, Cale Makar had a goal and two assists and the Colorado Avalanche held off the Edmonton Oilers 8-6 on Tuesday night in a fast-paced, no-lead-felt-safe Game 1 of the Western Conference final.
+J.T.
+Compher scored twice, Cale Makar had a goal and two assists and the Avalanche held off the Oilers 8-6 on Tuesday night in a fast-paced, no-lead-felt-safe Game 1 of the Western Conference final.

-The Avalanche’s eight goals were tied for the most in a playoff game in franchise history.
+The goal-after-goal-after-goal routine had Hall of Famer Wayne Gretzky – the greatest scorer of all time – pleading on the TV broadcast for a little more ”D.” The game is tied for 10th highest-scoring playoff game in NHL history, according to the league.

+”There’s lots to clean up,” said Compher, whose team matched a franchise record for most goals in a playoff game. ”We don’t want to play the game that we played tonight.
+We want to be tighter defensively.”

 Even Colorado’s four-goal lead in the second period hardly felt secure in a matchup between the two highest-scoring teams in the postseason – and the win wasn’t in hand until Gabriel Landeskog’s empty-net goal with 21.4 seconds remaining.

-Not only were there goals galore, but both teams needed to use backup goaltenders in: Mike Smith was pulled after giving up six goals and Darcy Kuemper left with an upper-body injury.
+Not only were there goals galore, but both teams needed to use backup goaltenders in a frenzied second period: Mike Smith was pulled after giving up six goals and Darcy Kuemper left with an upper-body injury (coach Jared Bednar didn’t have an update after the game).

 This was a matchup billed as a showdown between stars Nathan MacKinnon and Connor McDavid and they delivered.
 MacKinnon had a goal and an assist for Colorado, and McDavid a goal and two assists for Edmonton.